Ratchet & Clank: Into the Nexus: Plot

-Some time after the events of A Crack in Time, Ratchet and Clank (having joined the Polaris Defense Force), along with Cronk and Zephyr, are assigned to escort criminal Vendra Prog to a remote prison to serve her life sentence, aboard the ship Nebulox Seven.
+Some time after the events of Full Frontal Assault, Ratchet and Clank (having joined the Polaris Defense Force), along with Cronk and Zephyr, are assigned to escort criminal Vendra Prog to a remote prison to serve her life sentence, aboard the ship Nebulox Seven.
 While Vendra is being prepped for the handoff, she uses her psychic powers to disable the ship's power, putting the crew's survival at risk.
 Although Ratchet manages to fix the damage, a small army of Thugs-4-Less mercenaries led by Vendra's twin brother Neftin attack the ship and rescue her.
 The mercenaries blow up the Nebulox with explosives, killing Cronk and Zephyr.
 Ratchet and Clank escape and manage to stow away on one of their ships headed towards planet Yerek in the Zarkov Sector.

 Upon landing, Ratchet informs his superior Talwyn Apogee of the situation and is urged to return.
 Instead, he and Clank set out to investigate the Prog siblings' activities on Yerek.
 They meet Pollyx, a Terachnoid scientist who once worked for their old enemy Dr. Nefarious.
 Pollyx reveals that the Progs kidnapped him for his research on the "Netherverse", an alternate world inhabited by a race of demonic entities known as the Nethers.

 While exploring the Meero Orphanage, where the Progs lived as children, the duo come across Vendra communicating with the leader of the Nethers, a creature she calls "Mr. Eye".
 After being discovered, they are saved by the timely intervention of Captain Qwark, who provides them with their old ship, Aphelion.
 With Qwark monitoring the Progs from space, Ratchet and Clank fly to planet Kragg to compete in Destructapalooza, a tournament organized by Neftin's mercenaries, winning a jetpack upgrade for Clank.